-This is the first report produced from the project RP2.3-04 Gasfitting practices for future fuels: Opportunities for training and upskilling in Victoria and South Australia.
+This is the second report produced from the project RP2.3-04 Gasfitting practices for future fuels: Opportunities for training and upskilling in Victoria and South Australia.

-Effort will now focus on the South Australian system for gasfitter training with a desktop review and further interviews.
-Following this, later stages of the project will investigate competence development frameworks used in other trades, particularly during technology transitions with a view to establishing a best practice model.
+Effort will now focus investigating competence development frameworks used in other trades, particularly during technology transitions with a view to establishing a best practice model.
 Drawing on the cumulative findings, recommendations and principles will be developed for a final report in late 2022.